Chapter 17:

 He nodded.
 They left the room, closing the opening so it was a seamless wall again.

-"Who are you truly?" he asked but felt that question was too big for an answer, and possibly Kairo wouldn't tell either way.
+"Who are you truly?" he asked, but felt that question was too big for an answer, and possibly Kairo wouldn't tell either way.

-Kairo groaned and stirred about so some of his blue mesh blanket was pushed off.
 Genie leaned forward to pull it over, he paused and gulped when he glimpsed the man's long lashes and more of his delicate features.
-Like Lady Bluesteed, it was the first time he could appreciate the man's beauty.
-He turned his head as he pulled the rest of the blanket up to the man's neck.
+Like Lady Bluesteed, it was the first time he appreciated the man's beauty.

-He leaned back and recalled a previous conversation with Jan, who explained Kairo's coma was due to his powers being awakened within him.
-Being a genuine wizard with a power to manipulate time.
-It was inevitable that Kairo's body had to change to accommodate a constant energy flow.
-There was the possibility that it had already happened when he had been teleported into their world.
+Then leaned back and recalled a previous conversation with Jan, who explained Kairo's coma was due to his powers being awakened within him.

 "So what cost did he pay?"
 His eyes widened when he saw a mellow glow at Kairo's chest: pulled back the blanket and saw the man's grimoire pulsating with magic.
 "He's in his Spiritual Sea?"

 It was a promising sign.
-Fortunately, his brother had placed a Wizard Restriction on Kairo, as it would narrow the sea's dimension and make it easier for Kairo to focus his abilities until he was strong enough to expand his spiritual consciousness.
+Fortunately, his brother had placed a Wizard Restriction on Kairo, it would narrow the sea's dimension and make it easier for Kairo to focus his abilities until he was strong enough to expand his spiritual consciousness.

 No matter what, Kairo couldn't fall into the Demon King's clutches or any other despot only wanting to use his power.
+It was fortunate he landed on Lyon's lap, and his brother had chosen to test his worth instead.

-Ultimately, it was the man's choice on how he wanted to use his power.
+Ultimately, it was Kairo's choice on how he wanted to use his power.
 Cosmic power required free will to wield it.
-So, he had to ascertain his intentions.

-He hastily covered the man's pendant and chest with the blanket when he felt magic stirring an opening to the room.
 A nurse in a white dress and coat entered with tools to check Kairo's vitals.
 Behind the nurse was a guard who was there to deliver a message.

 Genie nodded and rose to take his leave.
 He stepped outside with the guard to receive the message.
-The guard moved on.
-He broke the pocket scroll's seal and unraveled it.
-Words magically appeared to fill the blank parchment.

 "See me in my chamber.
 We need to talk about the wizard before he wakes."